whoisbma/Game-Aesthetics-SP16/class-04-TUI/README.md

 ![Brogue](https://308192c9-a-62cb3a1a-s-sites.googlegroups.com/site/broguegame/home/Torchlit%20staircase.png?attachauth=ANoY7colzCm13qdlz6wPXwnQNQnd0I7VV-R_TN7F5kdWgNXED-maCV6lnKHfwQVyL_LVhP_YOgnad-md-9IlsXd8E4eyy89XF37zYIZwKgpbKWnKMKPa1cMF-kVHH6uBELWZ0vVyk0Y8U8mB-LPbizR9wd46gRrBEbIla8-Qouw_x7-p8UcR5PgWderkQ1DpkWNCNgbbPENM9-WifmvnSbKLS8mGhBz9heVpMm_FopTbwwz04V6704c%3D&attredirects=0)

-#### Char array as screen
+#### Character grid as screen

-An aside: play Passage.
+Passage

 #### HW

-HW: use processing, openframeworks, or p5.js to create a text-based user interface out of an array of chars.
+HW: use processing, openframeworks, or p5.js (or iostream!) to create a text-based user interface out of an array of chars.
 Use your random walk approach to carve out a path and make an object move around on screen and interact with things.

-**suggestions: **
+There doesn't need to be a goal, but there should be some sort of relationship between the player and the world.
+You could have a 2D array of pac-man-esque dots that are removed whenever the player moves over it.

+Advanced: Build an input system that relies on the player's movement to increment.
+In this case you'd be building your own turn-based system.

+**suggestions:**

 * create your own font.
 * try a crazy font. zapf dingbats or whatever.
 * Use classes for a player object and other objects in the world.
 * Combine/mix up/hack the relationship of the two forms of text we're concerned with: text/char as spatial metaphor vs. text's relationship to language
-* Don't limit yourself to the explicit grid.
+* Don't limit yourself to a "perfect" grid.
 Use it as a starting point.
 Remember you're emulating a TUI to explore its formal qualities, but there's room for a remix.
 * When representing space, think about Passage's approach - past vs. future - and how the screen represents this in a metaphor.
 How else can you metaphoricize space with a grid of characters?